rohberg/volto-searchkit-block/README.md

 ![Search @rohberg/volto-searchkit-block](public/search.png)

 # Demo

-You can try the search by checking out this repository and run
+You can set up a demo locally by checking out this repository and run

     make dev

+to build the backend with OpenSearch.

+And

+    make start

+to start the Volto frontend.

 Docker should be installed and running.

+Create a page with block "searchkit".

+Create some content to search.

-# TODO Getting started
+# Getting started

+## Backend

 Install Plone backend add-on [`collective.elastic.plone 2.x`](https://github.com/collective/collective.elastic.plone) to provide the Plone REST API service which accepts queries and requests OpenSearch/ElasticSearch.

-Install Plone backend add-on [`collective.elastic.ingest 2.x`](https://github.com/collective/collective.elastic.ingest) to index Plone content.
+Create file `backend/.env` like the one already mentioned above if you do not run backend with Docker.

+## OpenSearch

 Setting up OpenSearch/ElasticSearch:

-Create file `volto-searchkit-block/dockerfiles/.env` like the provided template in this folder.
+Copy `/dockerfiles` and adapt to your needs.

-Build and start containers for OpenSearch/ElasticSearch and friends:
+Build and start containers for OpenSearch and friends:

-    make opensearchandingest-build
-    make opensearchandingest-up

-Create file `backend/.env` like the one already mentioned above if you do not run backend with Docker.
+    docker compose -p ${PROJECT_NAME} -f dockerfiles/docker-compose.yml --profile opensearchandingest build docker compose -p ${PROJECT_NAME} -f dockerfiles/docker-compose.yml --profile opensearchandingest up

+## Frontend

+Add add-on `@rohberg/volto-searchkit-block`.

 # Configuration of the search parameters